 However, physics-based methods require some degree of petrophysical interpretation and user subjectivity in order to select the optimal cutoff points to partition the rock classes.
-To overcome this, the ARC framework uses unsupervised machine learning methods to estimate the rock classes from the core data and propagate the estimated classes to the well log scale.
+To overcome this limitation of physics-based methods, the ARC framework uses unsupervised machine learning methods to estimate the rock classes from the core data and propagate the estimated classes to the well log scale.

-The user can select between four different unsupervised machine learning methods to estimate the rock classes: K-Means, Bisecting K-Means, Gaussian Mixture Models (GMM), and BIRCH.
+The user can select between four different unsupervised machine learning methods to estimate the rock classes: K-means, bisecting K-means, Gaussian Mixture Models (GMM), and BIRCH (DEFINE).
 K-Means clustering aims to minimize inertia, or within-cluster sum of squares by separating samples into K groups of equal variances.
-Bisecting K-Means is an iterative variant of K-Means that applies a divisive hierarchical clustering strategy for batches of data at a time.
+Bisecting K-Means is an iterative variant of K-Means that applies a divisive hierarchical clustering strategy that iterates over batches of data.
 GMM implements the expectation-maximization (EM) algorithm to fit mixtures of Gaussian kernels to the data and estimate the probability of belonging to a class.
 BIRCH, which stands for balanced iterative reducing and clustering using hierarchies, lossy compresses the data into a hierarchical tree that divides into subclusters.
 The subclusters are then iteratively collected into K clusters based on their within-cluster similarity and between-cluster dissimilarity.
 Figure 4 shows the crossplot of core porosity and permeability and the estimated rock classes using the four machine learning methods, and Figure 5 shows corresponding log scale estimated rock classes.

 The user has the option to select a single machine learning method to estimate rock classes or to implement an average class from the four methods.
 Ultimately, the ARC framework is implemented on all 1379 wells available with core data in the Gulf of Mexico to obtain a basin-scale estimation of rock classes.
 The entire process of loading, processing, training, predicting, and saving the well-scale rock classes for all wells requires only 47.2 seconds, or approximately 0.03 seconds per well.
 This proves the usefulness and efficiency of the ARC framework for rapid characterization to identify potential high quality reservoir rocks for CO2 storage in terms of storage and flow capacity and formation thickness.